107208579/tracking/options/README.md

    * [iCalBuddy64](https://github.com/DavidKaluta/icalBuddy64) - command line tool to query calendars
  * iOS
    * [Arc App](https://apps.apple.com/app/id1063151918) - tracks which locations you have been to and for how long
-   * [Geofency](https://apps.apple.com/app/id615538630) - tracks which locations you have been to and for how long
    * [Geofy](https://apps.apple.com/app/id894390468) - tracks which locations you have been to and for how long
    * [Life Cycle](https://apps.apple.com/app/id1064955217) - tracks which locations you have been to and for how long
-   * [Tyme](https://apps.apple.com/app/id1461456813) - tracks which locations you have been to and for how long
 * Scripts
    * [http2mqtt](https://github.com/oliverlorenz/http2mqtt) - converts http requests to mqtt messages
    * [mqtt2caldav](https://github.com/107208579/mqtt2caldav) - converts mqtt messages to calendar events